brhanuhailu/Leaderboard/README.md

 # 📖 [Leaderboard setup project] <a name="about-project"></a>

-> In this leaderboard setup project I have set up a Html, Css and JavaScript project for the Leaderboard list app, using webpack and ES6 features.
+> In this leaderboard setup project I have developed leaderboard app that can Send and receive data from an API.
+Html, Css and JavaScript project for the Leaderboard list app, using webpack and ES6 features.
 > It has been written plain HTML markup with minimum styling (just to make the layout), because I will implement styles in the following steps.designed the wireframe as a guide.

 **[Leaderboard setup project]** is the main part of javascript project which inluded how to use webpack and ES6.